 So far nearly 300 individuals have been involved with the project in Herefordshire and Worcestershire.
 Many places of worship in the co-ops have completed baseline surveys, some now have maintenance plans in place and many have carried out basic maintenance tasks or held working parties.

 Read our regular newsletters about what went on in Herefordshire and Worcestershire below.
-If you would like to subscribe, contact her using the details below.

 December 2015 Newsletter Herefordshire & Worcestershire